Health Care Resource Centers continues to serve patients in accordance with CDC, Federal and State Guidelines, putting the health and…

 Drug addiction affects all areas of life, including relationships.
 Addiction makes it hard to maintain trust, respect and open communication – critical elements in a healthy relationship.
-When a person is addicted to a substance, they revolve their life around obtaining and using the drug.
+When a person is addicted to a substance, their life revolves around obtaining and using the drug.
 This may lead to neglecting responsibilities or the needs of their significant other.
 As a result, their partner will feel hurt, angry and betrayed.
 Drug addiction can have devastating effects on relationships in many different ways.

 If you’re in a relationship with an addicted person or struggle with addiction yourself, know that help is available to you.
 Addiction is a treatable disease.
 With time and effort, you and your partner, or anyone affected by the addiction, can repair the damage and move towards recovery together.
 In this post, we’ll explore the complexity of addiction, its effect on relationships, and how you and your loved ones can heal.

 Although not always the case, codependency is commonly a part of a relationship with an addicted person.
 This is because the lives of family members often revolve around the addiction.
 As a result, family members try to help their loved one in the wrong ways, and eventually, they gain a sense of satisfaction from being needed by the addicted person.
 For example, a wife might mean well by giving her husband money for drugs to prevent withdrawal symptoms, or to keep him from obtaining it illegally, but she is enabling his addiction and may be preventing him from getting help.
 Codependency can be damaging to both the addicted person and their loved one.